ComPtr: Towards Diverse Bi-source Dense Prediction Tasks via A Simple yet General Complementary Transformer: Methodology

 \subsubsection{Consistency-Enhanced Encoder}

 We directly choose the relatively frequently-used Swin Transformer~\cite{Swin} to realize the function of feature extraction which consists of several \textit{non-overlap patch embedding layers} and \textit{swin transformer blocks} built on the shifted window based self-attention. \textbf{The siamese design with shared parameters is also introduced here} like~\cite{changedetection-FCNN} to simplify the model design and reduce the number of parameters.
-Besides, the proposed consistency enhancement component is inserted into the basic feature extractor to build the consistency enhanced encoder as depicted on the left of Fig.~\ref{fig:net}, which allows each stream to be strengthened with specific important cues while maintaining its own specificity.
+Besides, the proposed consistency enhancement component is inserted into the basic feature extractor to build the consistency enhanced encoder as depicted on the left of Fig.~\ref{fig:net}. {It allows each stream to be strengthened with these important consistency cues, while preserving information in the original feature stream due to the residual transformer form with identity links.}